Great blue heron: Distribution and habitat

 The great blue heron is found throughout most of North America, as far north as Alaska and the southern Canadian provinces in the summer.
 In winter, the range extends south through Florida, Mexico, and the Caribbean to far northwestern South America (regular in Colombia and Venezuela, accidental elsewhere in South America).
 Birds east of the Rocky Mountains in the northern part of their range are migratory and winter in the coastal areas of the Southern United States, Central America, or northern South America.
 From the Southern United States southwards, and on the lower Pacific coast, they are year-round residents.
 However, their hardiness is such that individuals often remain through cold northern winters, as well, so long as fish-bearing waters remain unfrozen (which may be the case only in flowing water such as streams, creeks, and rivers).

 The great blue heron can adapt to almost any wetland habitat in its range.
 It may be found in numbers in fresh and saltwater marshes, mangrove swamps, flooded meadows, lake edges, or shorelines.
 It is quite adaptable and may be seen in heavily developed areas as long as they hold bodies of fish-bearing water.

 Great blue herons rarely venture far from bodies of water, but are occasionally seen flying over upland areas.
 They usually nest in trees or bushes near water's edge, often on islands (which minimizes the potential for predation) or partially isolated spots.

 It has been recorded as a vagrant in England, Greenland, Hawaii, and the Azores.

-The great white heron is unique to South Florida, including Great White Heron National Wildlife Refuge in the Florida Keys.
+The great white heron A. h. occidentalis occurs in South Florida, including Great White Heron National Wildlife Refuge in the Florida Keys, and many Caribbean islands.